by

 The services of some therapists, (e.g. Psychiatrists) may be covered by your general (e.g. Alberta) Health Care Insurance.
 Some funded agencies provide counselling services without passing on any of the costs to you.
 In this province, the Probation Department, for example, may fund counselling that is ordered by the court.

 Many people now possess extended health care insurance which will pay, in full or in part, for the services of a therapist.
-Blue Cross, for example, requires that the therapist be a Psychologist who is appropriately licenced (i.e., Registered or Chartered).
+Blue Cross, for example, requires that the therapist be a Psychologist who is appropriately licensed (i.e., Registered or Chartered).
 With most of these programs it is necessary to pay the fees as you go and submit a receipt to the insurance company to claim your benefit.
 Again, it is important to be certain of the details before contracting services.

 Some agencies use a "sliding scale" which usually means that the portion of the total fee you pay is determined by your income.